Johnson Lake provides an easy, scenic snowshoe in Banff National Park, Alberta, Canada.

-The trail can be travelled in either direction.
-I choose counterclockwise with a short walk from the parking area downhill to the little bridge over a picturesque creek which continues down a wide canyon to the water tower.
+The trail can be traveled in either direction.
+This days choice is counterclockwise with a short walk from the parking area downhill to the little bridge over a picturesque creek which continues down a wide canyon to the water tower.
 There are three, bilingual, interpretive plaques at the bridge which briefly discuss the unique nature of this fragile wetland area.

 Scenery is spectacular as the forest trail, along the south side of Johnson Lake, occasionally flirts with adjacent clear-cut beneath power lines.
 At the far end of the lake a trail map identifies optional routes around Johnson Lake.
-I follow the majority and stick close to the scenery near lakeshore.
+The majority stick close to the scenery near lakeshore.

-A snow-covered berm at the east end of the lake leads past a trail junction into a restricted wetland area.
-I continue to snowshoe the largest dip on the trail which is the demarcation point to trail along the north side of Johnson Lake.
+The snow-covered berm at the east end of the lake leads past a trail junction into a restricted wetland area.
+Continuing to snowshoe the largest dip on the trail arrives at the demarcation point to trail along the north side of Johnson Lake.
 Warm sunshine balances a gentle, cool breeze.

-The trail is very popular and weekend traffic has obscured established trail.
-By sticking close to the scenic lakeshore, I miss a major trail junction which strands me on a peninsula above the impassable watercourse which feeds Johnson Lake.
-A backtrack through forest locates the short, slippery and steep decline to the small bridge over the stream.
-From here the trail options are clear to return to the Johnson Lake Parking Area.
+This trail is very popular and weekend traffic has obscured established trail.
+By sticking close to the scenic lakeshore, a major trail junction is missed which leaves me stranded on a peninsula above the impassable watercourse which feeds Johnson Lake.
+A short backtrack through forest locates the short, slippery and steep decline to the small bridge over the stream.
+From here the trail options are clear for return to the Johnson Lake Parking Area.

 Johnson Lake is a brief winter interlude within amazing scenery.
 Mount Rundle, hovering over Canmore, is prominent from the north shoreline.
 Tunnel Mountain and Cascade Mountain to the west are prevalent as well.
 Johnson Lake is a beautiful place to enjoy a picnic lunch and get a bit of exercise in clean fresh air surrounded by magnificent mountain scenery.